 “NO I DON’T LIKE THE PANTS WITH STRIPES ON THEM!”
 C was shouting with the melodrama that can only come from being 3 years old.
 I sighed.
 As a mother to a strong-willed and highly opinionated little boy, I’ve realized that I need to pick and choose my battles wisely.
+Last month, we had to visit our dentist at Delaney Park Dental, and because I could not give him the freedom I would’ve liked to in the office, he was very loud and obnoxious during the appointment, creating a really embarassing situation there.
 C responds best to freedom within parameters, so picking out clothes for the day is usually his domain, so long as it fits the “weather guidelines.”
 But on this particular occasion we were running late for a playdate – we should have been in the car 5 minutes ago, but while I had been packing my bag, C had been playing with trains rather than choosing a pair of pants.

 Heaven only knows why C balked at a pair of pants that he had never complained about before, but I didn’t have time to find out.
 Though it pained me to do so, I patiently held up another pair of pants, this time a simple, brown pair of sweatpants.
 “Nope, I’m not gonna do it,” was C’s resolute reply.
 Pregnancy hormones are now raging at this point, so I held up an old pair of blue jeans through a gritted teeth smile as I tried not to crawl out of my skin.